 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

-Postcode:

-Day time telephone number:
+Postcode: Day time telephone number:

-Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school
+Evening telephone number:

+Please give details of your complaint, including whether you have spoken to anybody at the school about it.
-about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Are you attaching any paperwork?
-It so, please give details.

 Signature:

 Date:

+Date.

 Official use

 Date acknowledgement sent:

-By who:
+By whom:

 Complaint referred to:

 Date: